-Centers for Excellence: Overactive Bladder
+Centers of Excellence: Overactive Bladder

 The term “Center of Excellence” in medicine is used to describe a dedicated focus on a specific diagnosis to provide comprehensive treatment options and excellent clinical outcomes.
 This includes specialized training, equipment and clinical pathways, which are essential to provide the best patient care.